AustenLamacraft/Theories-of-Quantum-Matter/docs/_lectures/Jellium.md

 Let's see how this works by evaluating the second order contribution to the free energy.
 According to the linked cluster theorem, this involves the diagrams

-We will focus on the first of these.
-The reason for this is that for Coulomb interactions, this causes the biggest headache.
-To see what the problem is, let's first write out the
+For Coulomb interactions, the first of these causes the biggest headache.
+To see what the problem is, let's first write out the contribution of this diagram using Wick's theorem.

-The reason becomes clear when we consider the momenta associated with each line in the diagram.

-## The Hubbard--Stratonovich Transformation